node-prism/grove/README.md

 ];
 ```

-You can also export a `middleware` object from the handler file, where the object keys
+Another way to define middleware is to export a `middleware` object from a handler file, where the object keys
 are the request method that the middleware will be applied to.

 ```typescript